Inspection Reports for

 Visit Reason

-The inspection was conducted as a complaint investigation (#66430) regarding concerns about inadequate oral care provided to dependent residents.
+The inspection was conducted as a complaint investigation (#66430) regarding concerns about oral care provided to dependent residents at Richmond Healthcare & Rehab Center.

 Findings

-The facility failed to provide appropriate and consistent oral care to four dependent residents, resulting in poor dental hygiene, including plaque build-up and bleeding gums.
-Documentation of oral care was frequently missing or incomplete, and staff interviews revealed inconsistent monitoring and performance of oral hygiene tasks.
+The facility failed to provide appropriate and consistent oral care to four dependent residents, resulting in poor dental hygiene, including plaque build-up and bleeding gums for resident #1.
+Documentation of oral care was frequently incomplete or missing, and staff interviews revealed inconsistent monitoring and performance of oral hygiene tasks.

 Deficiencies (1)

-Failure to provide appropriate oral care to dependent residents resulting in poor dental hygiene and bleeding gums.
-SS=G
+F 312: The facility failed to provide necessary oral care to dependent residents, resulting in poor dental hygiene and bleeding gums for resident #1 despite care plans and physician recommendations.

 Report Facts

-Residents reviewed for dental status: 4 Census: 44 Days lacking oral care documentation: 19 Days lacking oral care documentation: 25 Days lacking oral care documentation: 14 Days lacking oral care documentation: 9 Days lacking oral care documentation: 7 Days lacking oral care documentation: 2 Days lacking oral care documentation: 6 Days lacking oral care documentation: 8 Days lacking oral care documentation: 6 Days lacking oral care documentation: 2
+Resident census: 44 Residents reviewed for dental status: 4 Days lacking oral care documentation: 19 Days lacking oral care documentation: 25 Days lacking oral care documentation: 14 Days lacking oral care documentation: 9 Days lacking oral care documentation: 7 Days lacking oral care documentation: 2 Days lacking oral care documentation: 8 Days lacking oral care documentation: 6 Days lacking oral care documentation: 2

 Visit Reason